Tuesday, December 10, 2024

 • "parents will use instant messaging to chat with teachers about their child's progress"

 In a few schools all of this has been realized and more besides.
 But in many others a fundamental limitation is nullifying it all.
-What is that limitation?
+What is this limitation?
 It's the kids, their parents, and the world they're growing up in.

 For more detailed realistic considerations of educational issues such as this, visit newfoundations.com AND/OR newfoundations.net